 Remember, money contributed into super must stay there until you meet a condition of release.
 The most common condition of release is reaching retirement age.
 Obviously, you need to consider whether your spare cash can be ‘locked up’ until then.

 So before you make an extra contribution, we recommend you come to talk to us to discuss whether extra personal contributions make sense in your case.
-We can help you with the paperwork and generally make sure that you are not effected by the very small number of restrictions that have been placed on the new system.
+We can help you with the paperwork and generally make sure that you are not affected by the very small number of restrictions that have been placed on the new system.

 General Advice Warning